Teradata/developer-resources/docs/install-ai-unlimited/quickstart/deploy-jupyter-docker.md

 - Docker Engine: With Docker Engine, you can facilitate uniform and efficient Docker-based JupyterLab installation.
 - Docker Compose: With Docker Compose, you can easily configure, install, and upgrade your Docker-based JupyterLab installation.

+To load your Docker image and prepare your environment, do the following:

+  1. Open a terminal window and pull the Docker image from [DockerHub](https://hub.docker.com/r/teradata/ai-unlimited-jupyter).

+  2. Set the `JUPYTER_HOME` variable.

 ***MEM: See comments in the install workspace service topic--let's handle Engine vs. Compose the same way.***

 ***MEM: Are pulling the Docker image and setting JUPYTER_HOME things they do whether they use Engine or Compose (like in the workspace service flow)?
 Or, is the Docker image for Engine only?
 Trying to make sure we have the right stuff on the tabs and the right stuff before the tabs--for this topic and for the workspace service install.***
+***TA: Yes, the image is require whether the user runs the command via Engine or Compose.
+I will correct this section and align it.***

 ***Just noting that, for the workspace service flow, we might end with 1. getting the image, 2. doing the variables, and 3. using Engine/Compose all in the same topic afterall (like how it is for Jupyter, to be consistent)--it's just hard for me to see that clearly now.
 I'll stop marking this topic, and let's see how things look after you've made changes.***

 <Tabs>
   <TabItem value="Engine" label="Docker Engine" default>
-  1. Pull the Docker image from [DockerHub](https://hub.docker.com/r/teradata/ai-unlimited-jupyter).
+  Run the Docker image once you’ve set the `JUPYTER_HOME` variable.

-  2. Set the `JUPYTER_HOME` variable and run the Docker image.

 :::note
 Modify the directories based on your requirements.